Storyline vs. Captivate: Features of Articulate Storyline and Adobe Captivate Compared Side-by-Side

 Only variable-based conditions are possible.

-Summary: Advanced Functionality (Storyline-12 points, Captivate-12 points)
+Summary: Advanced Features (Storyline-18 points, Captivate-12 points)

 Both tools will allow you to program custom interactions, interactive elements, complex scenarios, etc. Here are some questions that can help you decide which tool will better meet your needs: